Masses and magnetic moments of hadrons with one and two open heavy quarks: heavy baryons and tetraquarks: Method for MIT bag model with CMI

 where the first term is the kinematic energy of all quarks in bag with radius $R$, the second is the volume energy of bag with bag constant $B$, the third is the zero-point-energy (ZPE) with coefficient $Z_{0}$, and $ \langle \Delta H\rangle $ is the short-range interaction among quarks in bag, which we will address in this work.
 Here in Eq. (\ref{MBm}), $n_{i}$ is number of quark or antiquark in bag with mass $m_{i}$ and flavor $i$, where $ i$ can be the light nonstrange quarks $n=u,d$, the strange quark $s$, the charm quark $c$ and the bottom quark $b$.
 The value of $R$ is to be determined variationally, and the dimensionless parameters $x_{i}=x_{i}(mR)$ are related to the bag radius $R$ by an transcendental eigen-equation

 The interaction energy $\langle \Delta H \rangle=B_{EB}+ M_{CMI}$ is composed of two energy terms:

 (1) The spin-independent binding energy $B_{EB}$, due mainly to the short-range chromoelectric interaction between quarks (and/or antiquarks).
 Owing to its smallness for the relativistic light quarks $n$($=u,d$), this energy, scales mainly as $-\sum \alpha _{s}/r_{ij}$, becomes sizable when both of two quarks $i$ and $j$ are massive and moving nonrelativistically.
 In present work, we treat this energy as sum of the pair binding energies $ B_{QQ^{\prime }}$ ($B_{Qs}$) between heavy quarks and between heavy quark $Q$ and strange quark $s$ \cite{KR:2014gca,Karliner:2017elp,Karliner:2018bms}.
-The net effect for this chromoelectric interaction amounts to introduction of five binding energies $B_{cs}$, $B_{cc}$, $B_{bs}$, $B_{bb}$ and $B_{bc}$ , which are extractable from heavy mesons for the quark pair configuration $ \boldsymbol{\bar{3}}_{c}$ and can be scaled to other color configurations.
+The net effect for this chromoelectric interaction amounts to introduction of five binding energies $B_{cs}$, $B_{cc}$, $B_{bs}$, $B_{bb}$ and $B_{bc}$ for any quark pair in color configuration $\boldsymbol{\bar{3}}_{c}$, which are extractable from heavy mesons and can be scaled to other color configurations.

 (2) The chromomagnetic interaction energy, due to perturbative gluon exchange between quarks (antiquarks) $i$ and $j$,

 with $\boldsymbol{\lambda }_{i}$ the Gell-Mann matrices, $\boldsymbol{\sigma }_{i}$ the Pauli matrices, and $C_{ij}$ the CMI parameter.
 In MIT bag model, the parameters $C_{ij}$ are given by